VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 ### Shader Modules
 Unlike OpenGL, shader code in Vulkan has to be in a bytecode format called SPIR-V, as opposed to human-readable syntax like GLSL.

-The advantage of using of using a bytecode format is that the compilers to turn shader code into native GPU code are significantly less complex.
+The advantage of using a bytecode format is that the compilers to turn shader code into native GPU code are significantly less complex.
 This leads to SPIR-V shader code being more reliable across GPU vendors.

 However, shaders are still commonly written in GLSL, and later compiled to SPIR-V using a tool called `glslc` (included in the Vulkan SDK).
 SPIR-V can be passed to the graphics pipeline by reading the bytecode, and then wrapping it in a `vk::ShaderModule` object, which specifies the entry point function in the shader, and assigning it to a specific stage of the graphics.